pmahnke/mahnke-cocktails/recipe_processed/jaspers_mix.md

 permalink: "/recipe/jaspers_mix/"
 iconfile: jaspers_mix
 stars: 0
-base_spirits: "Angostura Aromatic Bitters, White Sugar"
+base_spirits: ['Angostura Aromatic Bitters', 'White Sugar']
 youtube: "sRTGCquUgMs"
 excerpt: |
   Jasper's Mix is a rum-based cocktail mix that is popular in Jamaica.
 It is a simple syrup made with lime juice, sugar, Angostura Aromatic Bitters, and nutmeg.
 It is typically used to make rum punches, but it can also be used to make other cocktails.<br><br>